 March 2019: New publication by Hasenfratz et al. in Science on the "The residence time of Southern Ocean surface waters and the 100,000-year ice age cycle".

-March 2019: I am excited to be named BAS Honorary Researcher.
+March 2019: I am excited to join the BAS Honorary Researcher scheme.

 Dec.
 2018: Presenting at the AGU Fall Meeting 2018 on A Previously Unrecorded Anomaly in the Southern Ocean Climate System.